biofisicasuelos/awesome-soil-physics/README.md

 - [AquaCrop-OSPy](https://pypi.org/project/aquacrop/).
 Soil-Crop-Water model based on AquaCrop-OS.
 AquaCrop-OSPy is a python implementation of the popular crop-water model AquaCrop, built from the AquaCrop-OS source code.

-- [unsatfit](https://sekika.github.io/unsatfit/). unsatfit is a Python library for optimizing parameters of functions of soil hydraulic properties (water retention function and hydraulic conductivity function) where equations are explained in the following paper.
+- [unsatfit](https://sekika.github.io/unsatfit/). unsatfit is a Python library for optimizing parameters of functions of soil hydraulic properties (water retention function and hydraulic conductivity function).

 ### R